Spain · Skilled Worker Visa· Leads to PROpen

 Does the Highly Qualified Professional lead to permanent residence?

 Yes.
 The Highly Qualified Professional is one of the pathways to permanent residence in Spain.
 Eligible holders can generally apply for PR after approximately 5 years of qualifying residence.
-Conditions apply — consult a licensed immigration adviser for your specific situation.
+Conditions apply, so consult a licensed immigration adviser for your specific situation.

 Do I need a job offer for the Highly Qualified Professional?